What is a Workflow Engine? + 5 Open Source Tools

 So, at the most basic level, a workflow engine does a couple of things:

-Besides this, workflow engines have an important role to play in your integration efforts.
+Besides this, workflow engines play an important role in your integration efforts.
 Rather than separately configuring the same rules across multiple nodes and platforms, we can connect disparate tools to a single solution to achieve the same ends.

 Where are workflow engines used?